 Pugs are happy little souls who just want to be by your side.

 Breeds like this have extreme conformation, including exaggerated body features or a flat face and shorter nose (brachycephalic).
-These characteristics can negatively affect their health and welfare in various ways, and you may face higher insurance and veterinary costs.
+These characteristics can negatively affect their health and welfare, and you may face higher insurance and veterinary costs.
 For these reasons, we wouldn’t recommend buying this type of dog.
 See here for more information.

 If you decide to go ahead, please consider rescuing a dog in need rather than buying a puppy.